Contact Us

 Download Position Profile (PDF)

-(Please download PDF for full profile.)
+(Download PDF for full profile)

-The Asian Pacific American Center (APAC) seeks a Director to lead the organization in achieving its goal of establishing a dedicated space on the National Mall to feature the stories of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) as they are reflected across all of the Smithsonian’s collections.
 The position has the primary responsibility of representing and enhancing public understanding of the heritage of Asian & Pacific Island Americans and their historical and contemporary contributions to the American experience, world cultures, and humanity’s place in the natural world.
+The Director will lead the organization in achieving its goal of establishing a dedicated space on the National Mall to feature the stories of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) as they are reflected across all of the Smithsonian’s collections.
 The Director will also serve as the external face of APAC, inspiring confidence in its capabilities and raising its profile as a distinctive national asset and source of programming.

 As a vibrant national resource, APAC serves to elevate the AANHPI experience at the Smithsonian and beyond through its impactful initiatives, dynamic programming, immersive experiences, and inclusive engagement.
 Recognizing the interconnectedness within America’s diverse populations, APAC fosters a deeper understanding and appreciation for the role of AANHPI communities and their contributions to American life.